idanSoudry/idanSoudry/README.md

 - 👋 Hi, I’m @idanSoudry

-I am 17 years old and in the 11th grade.
+I am 18 years old and in the 12th grade.
-Very interested in low-level development & research, information security,networks, webbing and how everything works.
+Very interested in low-level development & research, information security,networks, webbing and fullstack development.